StepanBlaha/barcode-project/README.md

 Todo:
 - design
-- history (save each code and format to locla storage then render it on different page)(maybe mongo db)
+- history (save each code and format to local storage then render it on different page)(maybe mongo db)
 - print